ibrolord/ansible/README.md

 The latest Elasticsearch versions of 2.x are actively tested.  **Only Ansible versions > 2.1.2 are supported.**.

 ## Usage

+#### This installs ES on Master, Data, and Client nodes
+ansible version should be $(ansible --version) = ansible 2.7.0 This playbook is not very backwards compatible with newer ansible versions

+ansible-playbook -i elasticsearch.cluster/inventory elasticsearch.cluster/site.yaml

+### Official Documentation

 Create your Ansible playbook with your own tasks, and include the role elasticsearch.
 You will have to have this repository accessible within the context of playbook, e.g.